iamvincenzo/iamvincenzo/README.md

 - 🔭 I’m currently working on AI (ML/DL) projects.
 - 🌱 I’m currently learning python for data analysis, frameworks for Big Data and PyTorch.
 - 📚 Deep-Learning addicted.
-- 📫 How to reach me: vincenzo.fraello@outlook.it
+- 📫 How to reach me: vincenzo.fraello@outlook.it.
 - ⚡ Fun fact: Bazinga.

 ## 💻 Skills and Experiences: